eramdam/damien.zone/src/blog/2025/02-26-modding-balatro-on-pc-to-add-touch-controls.md

 This part wasn't complicated in itself, it just took a long time.

-I first opened the two folders in a Visual Studio Code workspace, renamed all the files in the iOS folder with a `.ios.lua` extension, and went through most of the files that seemed relevant and compared them against their iOS counterpart.
+I opened the two folders in a Visual Studio Code workspace and went through most of the files that seemed relevant and compared them against their iOS counterpart.
 Then, every time I found a bit of code that seemed useful, I would copy it over the desktop file and launch the game until I got what I wanted.

 <details>